hamaluik/hermes/CONTRIBUTING.md

 # Contributing to Hermes

 This document provides guidelines for developing and contributing to the Hermes project.
-Whether you're returning to the project after time away or joining for the first time, these guidelines will help you understand the development workflow and coding standards.

 ## Table of Contents